Ah, winter in Calgary – cold and snowy. Perfect for snowshoeing and cross-country skiing.

 Visit the West Bragg Creek website for more information about their cross-country ski and snowshoe trails.

 So, what are you waiting for?
 These are some of the many locations where you can enjoy winter activities, and you might find the perfect spot in your own neighbourhood!
-Not having gear is no excuse, as there are places in Calgary that will rent equipment if you’re not yet convinced.
+Not having gear is no excuse, as there are places in Calgary that will rent equipment if you’re not ready to buy.

 Give cross-country skiing or snowshoeing a try, and you might discover that winter is not so bad, after all!
 The crisp, fresh air, the snow sparkling in the sunshine, and the utter stillness that comes when you’re quiet in the woods can restore your well-being, all while you get moving and take care of your body.
 If nothing else, it might be just the thing to help burn all that energy the kids have!